 1927: Turkmenistan grants woman suffrage.

-1928: The United Kingdom grants equal voting rights to women.
+1928: The United Kingdom grants full equal voting rights to women.

 1928: Guyana grants woman suffrage.